 When she arrived in Lyon, she decided to take a step back for several months to reflect on what she really wanted from life and to find her purpose.
 She finally had her breakthrough on an Ikigai workshop organised by Sojoourn.
 Deeply inspired by other people’s quest she found her true calling: sustainability and health.
 She started her own blog: TheSlowMundane.com and enrolled for the Nutrition Course at the renowned Institute of Integrative Nutrition in New York.

 With my company, I would like to organise workshops, online trainings and group coaching sessions to make them more accessible for everyone.
-E.g. I am currently planning several lacto-fermentation, kimchi and sourdough bread making workshops over the next months, at the moment virtual, and afterwards in real too.
+E.g. I am currently planning several lacto-fermentation, kimchi and sourdough bread making workshops over the next months, at the moment virtually, and afterwards in real life too.

 I want to inspire people to slow down their lifestyle and create a different relationship with eating.
 To look at food as a sensual, beautiful and fun experience and that it does not have to be complicated to eat in a more sustainable and healthy way.